isabella232/roxanarobinson.com/content/review/Dan-CryerNewsday.md

 attribution: Dan Cryer, *Newsday*

 ---
-"*Sweetwater* abounds with grace notes, for sure, but never at the expense of hard-won, painful truths.
-This is domestic fiction with bite."
+*Sweetwater* abounds with grace notes, for sure, but never at the expense of hard-won, painful truths.
+This is domestic fiction with bite.